Todd-Werelius/gulp-svg-ngmaterial/README.md

 });
 ```

-If you need to have nested directories that may have files with the same name, please
+If you need to have nested directories that may have files with the same name
 use `gulp-rename`.
-The following example will concatenate relative path with the name of the file,
+The following example will concatenate relative path with the
-e.g. `src/svg/one/two/three/circle.svg` becomes `one-two-three-circle`.
+name of the file e.g. `src/svg/one/two/three/circle.svg` becomes `one-two-three-circle`.

 ```js
 var gulp = require('gulp');